Women and the environment: Green Belt movement

-Another movement, which is one of the biggest in women and environmental history, is the Green Belt movement.
+Another movement, which is one of the biggest in women's and environmental history, is the Green Belt movement.
 Nobel Prize winner Wangari Maathai founded this movement on the World Environment Day in June 1977.
 The starting ceremony was very simple: a few women planted seven trees in Maathai's backyard.
 By 2005, 30 million trees had been planted by participants in the Green Belt movement on public and private lands.
 The Green Belt movement aims to bring environmental restoration along with society's economic growth.
 This movement led by Maathai focused on restoration of Kenya's rapidly diminishing forests as well as empowering the rural women through environmental preservation, with a special emphasis on planting indigenous trees.

 Navdanya Movement

 Navdanya also known as the 'Nine Seeds Movement' seeks to empower local Indian farmers to move away from growing any genetically modified organism (GMOs) on their land and return to organic, chemical-free practices.
 This movement has reached over 5,000,000 Indian farmers and created over 65 seed banks around India.
-Navdanya fights to eliminate the commercialization of indigenous knowledge also known as 'Biopiracy'.
+Navdanya fights to eliminate the commercialization of indigenous knowledge also known as 'biopiracy'.
 Navdanya addresses multiple other international issues including climate change, food security, misapplication of technology, food sovereignty, fair trade, and many others.
 This movement also created a learning center entitled Bija Vidyapeeth.
 Bija Vidyapeeth, in collaboration with Schumacher College in the United Kingdom, seeks to educate participants in sustainability and ecological principles.